 If you have the extra money, we consider hiring a professional the best solution to level your concrete for your Intex pool properly.

 There’s a higher chance that your Intex pool won’t last long if it’s clearly leaning on one side.
 Since this can cause stress on both your pool liner and your frame legs if you have any.

-For framed Intex pools that are leaning on one side, you may use a rachet rope to keep your pool’s frame legs in place.
-If it’s being caused by an uneven ground surface, you may put a leveling block under your Intex pool’s steel frame/s to level your pool.
+For framed Intex pools that are leaning on one side, you may use a ratchet rope to keep your pool’s frame legs in place.
+If it’s being caused by an uneven ground surface, you may put a leveling block under your above ground pool’s steel frame/s to level your pool.

 Having an unlevel Intex pool should not stop you from using your pool, just make sure you fix the issue first.